hanami/guides/content/v2.0/actions/inheritance.md

 end
 ```

-These base class can be a useful place to put any config or behavior that you want for every action in your app or slice.
+These base classes can be a useful place to put any config or behavior that you want for every action in your app or slice.

-## Leveraging inheratance
+## Leveraging action inheritance

 Since actions are just regular Ruby classes, you can also use all the standard Ruby techniques to share behaviour across various subsets of your actions.